binh234/AI-ML/005_InstructPix2Pix/README.md

 The final image that InstructPix2Pix generates is a combination of the text prompt and the input image.
 During inference, we need a way to tell the model where to focus more – the image or text.

 This is achieved through Classifier-free guidance which weighs over two conditional inputs.
-Let’s call these S_T and S_I for the text and input image, respectively.
+Let's call these S_T and S_I for the text and input image, respectively.

 During inference, guiding the more through S_T will condition the final image closer to the prompt.
 Similarly, instructing the model more through S_I will make the final image closer to the input image.